ltrsoc/ltrsoc.github.io/README.md

 ## Overview

-This project is a static website built and maintained by the LTR Society development team.
-It is publicly accessible via GitHub Pages and provides visitors with up-to-date information on the society's activities and milestones.
+This project is a static website built and maintained by the LTR Society.
+It is publicly accessible via GitHub Pages and provides visitors with current information on the our activities and achievements.

 ## Access